clubledger/clubledger-com/contact-thanks.markdown

 layout: home
 ---

-Contact form has been submitted.
+The contact form has been submitted.

-Thank you for contacting us.
+Thank you.